-The WCS reduces the purchase and installation cost of a workplace charge point by 75% (capped at £500 per socket) for up to 20 sockets per business.
-This can mean a cost saving of up to £10,000.
+The WCS reduces the purchase and installation cost of a workplace charge point by £350 per socket, for up to a maximum of 40 charge points.
+This can mean a cost saving of up to £14,000.

 The grant is available to all businesses large or small with some considerations:

 Claiming the OLEV grant for workplace charge points is simple.
 The WCS is a voucher-based system and NewMotion can take care of most of the process on your behalf.
 There are just a few simple steps involved when you choose NewMotion for your charging needs: